axelvaldez/radical-companies/_posts/AND THEN THEY WANT TO BURN YOU/RADICAL COMPANIES/2022-03-19-RADICAL COMPANIES for the Impatient.markdown

 </table>
 <p>Other principles and practices can be layered on top of them, but for a <SPAN STYLE="FONT-SIZE: SMALLER; ">RADICAL COMPANY</SPAN> these are essential, otherwise it is just a FIAT business with ain’t-we-nice sprinkled on top.
 </p>
-<p>Unlike in a FIAT business, a hierarchy is not imposed in a co-managed company.
+<p>Unlike in a <SPAN STYLE="FONT-SIZE: SMALLER; ">FIAT</SPAN> business, a hierarchy is not imposed in a co-managed company.
 The hierarchies that do emerge are dynamic, fluid, and shaped by what's needed, by the people involved, and a particular time.
 </p>
 <p style="font-size: smaller; ">“An organism constantly changes.
 The cells develop, die and are replaced.
 It adapts to the current environment or goes away. … The org chart is insufficient.”<sup id="fnref1"><a href="#fn1" rel="footnote">1</a></sup>
 </p>